Penn State Nittany Lions women's soccer: Varsity play

 Opening up the 2003 season ranked 7th in the nation the Nittany Lions scheduled games against seven teams ranked in the final coaches poll of the previous year.
 Penn State defender Carmelina Moscato was called up to the Canadian National Team for the 2003 FIFA Women's World Cup which would see her initially out of Penn State play.
-In the teams first match of the season they were upset by No. 21 Florida 2-1 on the road.
+In the team's first match of the season they were upset by No. 21 Florida 2–1 on the road.
 Shaking off the team's early season loss the Nittany Lions went on to tie No. 2 Santa Clara and string together an unbeaten streak of 8 games.
 Moscato's returned from World Cup play scoring two goals and three assists in two matches gave a boost to the Nittany Lions and helped Penn State clinch the 2003 Big Ten Regular Season Title.
-Earning a at-large berth to the 2003 NCAA Tournament as the 5th seed the Nittany Lions fell in the quarterfinals of the tournament to UCLA, 4-0.
-Joanna Lohman and Tiffany Weimer were name All-Americans following the season, Lohman was also named Hermann Trophy runner up.
+Earning an at-large berth to the 2003 NCAA Tournament as the 5th seed the Nittany Lions fell in the quarterfinals of the tournament to UCLA, 4–0.
+Joanna Lohman and Tiffany Weimer were named All-Americans following the season, Lohman was also named Hermann Trophy runner up.

 The Nittany Lions hired Michael Coll, former head coach of St. Francis women's soccer team, as their new assistant coach before the 2004 campaign to replace two departed assistants.
-Also during the off season Jeffrey Field, the teams home stadium, received an renovation adding 1,500 more seats, a press box, video booth and a brand new playing surface.
+Also during the off season Jeffrey Field, the team's home stadium, received a renovation adding 1,500 more seats, a press box, video booth and a brand new playing surface.
 Penn State opened its 2004 campaign ranked 4th in the nation, participating in the Husky/Nike Invitational and Connecticut Adidas Classic where they were able to collect wins against No. 8 Connecticut and No. 6 Portland.
-The Nittany Lions went perfect in Big Ten regular season play finishing 10-0 and falling in the Big Ten tournament final to Ohio State, 2-0.
-Receiving the No. 2 seed and an at-large bid to the NCAA Tournament the Nittany Lions fell to Maryland 1-0 in the second round of the tournament.
+The Nittany Lions went perfect in Big Ten regular season play finishing 10–0 and falling in the Big Ten tournament final to Ohio State, 2–0.
+Receiving the No. 2 seed and an at-large bid to the NCAA Tournament the Nittany Lions fell to Maryland 1–0 in the second round of the tournament.
 Tiffany Weimer was named Hermann Trophy runner up at the end of the season.